JDASoftwareGroup/jdatech.github.io/_posts/2019-10-11-hunting-down-a-dask-bug.markdown

 We had a look at the Distributed cluster and sure enough, we discovered it was in a weird state.
 As it turned out, the day before, some of the hardware nodes hosting this cluster had been rebooted.
-This reboot affected the scheduler and two of the workers, while the other two workers of the cluster had kept running without reboot.
+This reboot affected the scheduler and workers 1 and 2, while workers 3 and 4 had kept running without reboot.
-It seemed that after the reboot of the scheduler, the non-rebooted two worker had kept running but were not able to connect to the new scheduler.
-So, we ended up with a cluster with only two workers, while the two old workers were running in an endless loop trying to connect.
+It seemed that after the reboot of the scheduler, the non-rebooted workers 3 and 4 had kept running but were not able to connect to the new scheduler.
+So, we ended up with a cluster with only workers 1 and 2, while workers 3 and 4 were running in an endless loop trying to connect.

-Our assumption was that somehow, parts of the computations got scheduled to the invalid workers which did not deliver a result and thus the data got lost.
+Our assumption was that somehow, parts of the computations got scheduled to the invalid workers 3 and 4, which did not deliver a result and thus the data got lost.
 To resolve this, we restarted the scheduler and all workers once again to get a healthy cluster.
 We re-ran the data shuffling process from the input dataset to the output dataset and checked that the store that had previously been missing was